 Because no one reads the newspaper, and SportsCenter's anchors are too perky for this early in the morning, Deadspin combs the best of the broadsheets and internets to bring you everything you need to know to start your day. »

 Andy Pettitte spoke today at Yankees camp about steroids.
 He said all the right things, and answered all the questions in all the right ways, the way baseball players have always said the right things and answered all the questions in all the right ways, for generations: Show a sliver of humanity, talk with brio… »

 It's probably best, at this point, to think of Roger Clemens and Andy Pettitte as characters from "Mean Girls." »

 I was planning on writing about the Andy Pettitte news here, but really, what is there to say?
 He took some human growth hormone five years ago to treat an injury and he "got caught."
 Pettitte says it was the only time he tried it his career — at a time when HGH wasn't illegal, no less — and well, I believe him.
 Big… »

 Yesterday, relief pitcher Guillermo Mota was suspended 50 games for testing positive for steroids, and, as Baseball Musings points out, he at least didn't do the "might have accidentally put the wrong thing in my body" excuse; he manned up and apologized for his mistake.
-The suspension proves what we've known all along;… »
+The suspension proves what we've known all… »

 And not in a good way.
 The Los Angeles Times is reporting that Clemens, his good pal Andy Pettitte, and Miguel Tejada were among those accused of using performance-enhancers in the Jason Grimsley affidavit.
 Brian Roberts and Jay Gibbons, too.
 So much for Clemens getting through his career without ever being officially… »